-Actuarial Cost Method: Entry Age Normal GASB 75 Discount Rate Beginning of Year: 2.00% per year GASB 75 Discount Rate End of Year: 1.84% per year Wage Inflation: 3.00% per year Retirement Age: Experience -based table of rates that are specific to the type of eligibility condition.
-Post-retirement Mortality: The mortality rates are from the PUB-2010 Amount- weighted Below-median Income Healthy Retiree Mortality Table with two-dimensional, fully generational improvements using the MP-2020 Mortality Improvement Scale.
-Health Care Trend Rates: Pre-Medicare trend rate of 21.35%, and Post-Medicare trend rate of 4.58% for plan year beginning on January 1, 2021.
-Trend rates for plan years beginning on and after January 1, 2022, based on 7.00% for Pre-Medicare and 7.50% for Post-Medicare per year graded down in 0.25% increments to an ultimate trend rate of 4.25% per year.
-Aging Factors: Based on the 2013 SOA Study "Health Care Costs - From Birth to Death."
+Actuarial Cost Method: Entry Age Normal GASB 75 Discount Rate Beginning of Year: 1.84% per year GASB 75 Discount Rate End of Year: 4.05% per year Wage Inflation: 3.00% per year type of eligibility condition.

+Retirement Age: Experience-based table of rates that are specific to the weighted Below-median Income Healthy Retiree Mortality Table with two-dimensional, fully generational improvements using the MP-2020 Mortality Improvement

+Post-retirement Mortality: The mortality rates are from the PUB-2010 Amounttrend rate of 2.13% for plan year beginning on January 1, 2023.
+Trend rates for plan years beginning on and after January 1, 2024, based on 7.50% for Pre-Medicare and 8.00% for Post-Medicare per year graded down in 0.25% increments to an ultimate trend rate of 4.25% per vear.